Azure/portaldocs/gallery-sdk/generated/index-gallery.md

         }
     ],
     "screenshots": [ "string" ],
+     "keywords": [ // When searching, you could use keywords to make your product more discoverable "Keyword1",
+        "Keyword2"
+    ],
     "categories": [ "string" ],
     "filters": [
         // type: Country/Region, Subscription, Resources, HideKey, OfferType, OfferCategory